Top 100 Countries by Population Growth Rate, 2025

 Chart 1.
 Top 20 countries by annual population growth

-A bar layout works better than a pie or map here because the real story is the gap structure.
-Qatar stands well above the rest, followed by a compact group of Gulf and African countries.
-Canada is the main high-income exception in the top 20: migration has pushed it into a range more often associated with much younger populations.
+Qatar stands well above the rest of the Top 20, followed by a compact group of Gulf and African countries.
+Canada is the main large advanced-economy exception outside the Gulf cluster: migration has pushed it into a range more often associated with much younger populations.

-Full ranking: Top 100 countries by population growth rate
+Full ranking: Top 100 countries and economies by population growth rate

-The ranking below can be filtered, sorted and narrowed to Top 10, Top 20 or All 100.
-The controls only change the current view of the existing country rows.
+The ranking below can be filtered, sorted and narrowed to Top 10, Top 20 or the full Top 100.

 | Rank | Country | Growth rate | Region |